Dan Siegel biography, quotes, and books

 Education and early career

-Daniel J. Siegel, born in 1957 in the United States, developed a broad interest in both science and human behavior and their cohesion at an early age.
+Daniel J. Siegel who was born in 1957 in America began studying the relationship between scientific knowledge and human conduct when he was a child.
 He studied medicine at Harvard University and then specialized in psychiatry at the UCLA School of Medicine.

 The emergence of interpersonal neurobiology

 During his work as a psychiatrist and researcher, Dan Siegel noticed that existing models fell short in truly understanding human behavior.
-Neuroscience often looked at the brain as a separate system, while psychology and therapy focused primarily on behavior.
+Neuroscience analyzed the brain as an independent system yet psychology and therapy dedicated their attention to studying human actions.

 Window of Tolerance